dthuesen/myscriptsnippetsbook/angular-forms/angular-forms-overview.md

 ### Building Block of forms in Angular

+The building blocks of Angular define the form model and track all of the state and value of each input element and the form itself.
+Both main building blocks, **FormControl** and **FormGroup**, are used by both template-drive and reactive forms to track state and values. **FormControl** tracks the value and state of an individual input element and **FormGroup** tracks tha value and state of a group of FormControls.
+A form is managed as a FormGroup.
+FormGroups can be nested within other FormGroups.

+A **Form Model** is a data structure that represents the HTML form.
+Form model retains the form state \(such as dirty or valid\), the form value, the child controls \(like FormControls and nested FormGroups\).
+The form model is the same for both template-driven and reactive forms but created differently.roller

 ##### FormControl

 There are input elements in a form and the elements have